-2. Globe – oceans and continents – latitudes and longitudes – origin of earth – realms of the earth (lithosphere, atmosphere, hydrosphere, biosphere)– landforms – movements of the earth and its effect – seasons – interior of the earth.
+2. Globe – oceans, and continents – latitudes and longitudes – the origin of the earth – realms of the earth (lithosphere, atmosphere, hydrosphere, biosphere)– landforms – movements of the earth and its effect – seasons – the interior of the earth.

 3. Solar Energy – insolation – temperature and its measuring – polar regions.

 4. Elements of climate – types of rainfall.